jnozzi/cocoadev.com/markdown/AdventuresInCavemanDebugging.md

 So now we have the first column working perfectly.

 I copy and paste the code for the second column, it is identical except I don't set a menu.
 Crash.
 Wtf!
-Ok, so we have a crash if we have an General/NSPopUpButtonCell in a table column, the code is identical to the above column which doesn't crash....
+Ok, so we have a crash if we have an NSPopUpButtonCell in a table column, the code is identical to the above column which doesn't crash....

 Grr!
 Okay what else can I check, the instance variable is named operatorColumn, we can always check that, but its a long shot, lets check if it is released properly.
 Oooh it *isn't* released in dealloc!!!
 Maybe this isn't it *adds     TRRelease(operatorColumn);* *runs* Omg omg omg it doesn't crash!!!
 Yay!!!

-Now I can see why it was crashing and all, hell General/NSTableColumn has a     -setTableView: so if it tried to access that later when the key equivalent was called it would SIG and crash, however it was DAMN hard to find and the crash log wasn't helping *at all*.
+Now I can see why it was crashing and all, hell NSTableColumn has a     -setTableView: so if it tried to access that later when the key equivalent was called it would SIG and crash, however it was DAMN hard to find and the crash log wasn't helping *at all*.
 This is a perfect example however why you should check that all instance variables are properly deallocated if you are receiving strange crashes.

 And so concludes my adventures in caveman debugging.

 ----
-The problem is that you inadvertently leaked the General/NSPopUpButtonCell and General/NSApplication keeps track of every pop up cell to look for key equivalents.
+The problem is that you inadvertently leaked the NSPopUpButtonCell and NSApplication keeps track of every pop up cell to look for key equivalents.
 As it looks for the key equivalent, it asks the cell for it's -controlView which has been properly freed so then when it tries to message the control view it crashes.

-In my project, in my application I added a category to General/NSPopUpButtonCell to prevent such crashes:
+In my project, in my application I added a category to NSPopUpButtonCell to prevent such crashes:

  @implementation NSPopUpButtonCell (AppKitBugFixes)
  - controlView;